Frederick Keel: Style and reputation

 Keel was one of the few art song singer-songwriters of his day.
 However, he composed only a relatively small body of original work.
 Indeed, the popular success of "Trade Winds" has given Keel a reputation for being a "one-song composer".
 Nevertheless, Keel's other Salt Walter Ballads settings used to enjoy considerable popularity, with one critic finding them "almost perfect".
 Noting Keel's preference for minor keys, another contemporary critic remarked on the "lively gait" of his melodies which made them sound as bright as in the major.
 Keel's unsigned obituary in The Times spoke of his compositions as being "graceful and melodious rather than robust or profound".
 In their heyday, Keel's songs were well represented on record, but the number of available recordings has shrunk.
-Currently, Three Salt Water Ballads can be heard on a recording sung by Bryn Terfel.
-"Trade Winds" can also be heard on CD, as sung by Jonathan Lemalu.
+Currently, Three Salt Water Ballads can be heard on a recording sung by Bryn Terfel with piano accompaniment by Malcolm Martineau.
+"Trade Winds" can also be heard on CD, as sung by Jonathan Lemalu accompanied by Roger Vignoles.